jasp-stats/jaspAnova/inst/help/Manova.md

   - ANOVA tables: Outputs individual ANOVA tables per dependent variable.
   - Vovk-Sellke maximum p-ratio: The bound 1/(-e p log(p)) is derived from the shape of the p-value distribution.
 Under the null hypothesis (H<sub>0</sub>) it is uniform (0,1), and under the alternative (H<sub>1</sub>) it is decreasing in p, e.g., a beta (α, 1) distribution, where 0 < α < 1.
 The Vovk-Sellke MPR is obtained by choosing the shape α of the distribution under H1 such that the obtained p-value is maximally diagnostic.
 The value is then the ratio of the densities at point p under H<sub>0</sub> and H<sub>1</sub>.
 For example, if the two-sided p-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this p-value is at most 2.46 times more likely to occur under H1 than under H<sub>0</sub>.
 More information can be found in this [blogpost](https://jasp-stats.org/2017/06/12/mysterious-vs-mpr/).

+- Assumption Checks:
+  - Homogeneity of covariance matrices: Box's M-test for homogeneity of covariance matrices.
+  - Multivariate normality: Generalized Shapiro-Wilk test for multivariate normality by Villasenor-Alva and Gonzalez-Estrada (2009), using the mvShapiroTest package.

 ### Output
 ---